 Want to know where study in marine science could take you?
-Hear from Ashley Marino about her career path since graduating in 2017 with a Bachelor of Science (Marine Science).
+Hear from Ashley Marino about her career path since graduating from UWA with a Bachelor of Science, majoring in Marine Science.

 I was born in New Zealand and grew up in Albany, so naturally the ocean was a massive part of my childhood and I can’t imagine ever living away from the coast.